-This year MAGIP is sponsoring the MAGIP Higher Education GIS Scholarship to an undergraduate student or a first-year graduate student attending a Montana college or university in 2018 who is doing a GIS-related project or research.
-The recipient will be eligible to receive up to $3,000 in funding sponsored by the Montana Association of Geographic Information Professionals (MAGIP).
+This year MAGIP is sponsoring the MAGIP Higher Education GIS Scholarship.
+If you are an undergraduate student or graduate student at a Montana college or university in 2019, and are doing a geospatially-related project or research, you are eligible to receive up to $3,000 in funding sponsored by the Montana Association of Geographic Information Professionals (MAGIP).
 Successful applicants will also be granted a complementary Big Sky GeoCon registration and $150 in travel funds*.